CrazyFFester/Solutions-and-Notes-for-The-C-Programming-Language-2nd-edition/README.md

 ![book](Images/book.jpg)

 I just started to get acquainted with the C language from this book, so the solutions may not be clean.

+As I go through the chapters of the book, I will not rewrite the codes so that the reader and I have more or less the same knowledge.

 If you find bugs, I will be glad to get acquainted with them.

 ## Chapters: